It’s not just another day in investing-land as bad news rocks around the planet. Monday’s featured players were in Europe as banks were clobbered.

 So we have a world now awash in debt fueled by central banks and trickling down through the system to private banks, corporations, mortgages, selective home prices and so forth.
 A pox on their houses and policies!
 Nothing’s been fixed, just papered over.

-But, let’s not move too far off where financial markets have descended or the just try! few that rose Monday.
+But, let’s not move too far off where financial markets have descended or the few that rose Monday.
 Stocks were able to cut a could chunk of their losses before the closing bell aided by that pesky 2:15 PM Sell Program Express.
 In other words, the machines took over.

 Market sectors moving higher included: Treasury Bonds (TLT), Gold (GLD), Gold Stocks (GDX), Silver (SLV), Euro (FXE) and little else.